 Before moving to Suchitoto, spend a few days or weeks in town and see if it’s for you.
-Want to know more about Suchitoto?
-Click here!
+Visit our Suchitoto page if you want to know more about this colorful colonial town.

-Equally to Suchitoto, the cost of living is less, but making a living in town will be difficult.
-To live a comfortable life here, you will need your own source of income.
+Identically to Suchitoto, the cost of living here is less, but making a living is difficult as jobs pay the Salvadoran minimum wage, if you can find a job.
+So, to live a comfortable life in Juayua, you will need your own source of income.

 Life in Juayua is small-town living, there are no nightclubs or movie theaters to speak of.
-This small town, however, is one of the most visited in the country by local and foreign tourists.
+However, this small town is one of the most visited in the country by local and foreign tourists alike.

 A great tradition where you will see plenty of foreigners is the weekend food festival.
 Every Saturdays and Sundays during the entire year the town has a food festival; local and foreign tourist alike, arrive in town to enjoy some traditional local cuisine.